TritonDataCenter/sdc-vmapi/README.md

 # Testing

+* Prerequisites:
+    * Set up fabrics on the Triton deployment.
+    * Ensure there are no existing NAT zones provisioned.
+    * Execute `sdcadm post-setup dev-headnode-prov`.

-To sync local changes to a running COAL and run the test suite there try:
+* To sync local changes to a running COAL and run the test suite there use:

     make test-coal

+* To run tests while logged into a running VMAPI instance:

+    /opt/smartdc/vmapi/test/runtests